Privacy Policy

 1. Scope

-This policy applies to information collected through ainativelang.com and its subdomains; any AINL applications, dashboards, or developer tools; our hosted runtime and API services; our marketing emails, newsletters, and waitlist communications; our consulting and enterprise engagement intake; our public GitHub repositories and issue trackers (where we are the controller); and any other context where we link to or reference this policy.
+This policy applies to information collected through ainativelang.com and its subdomains; the ArmaraOS desktop application and related product telemetry we describe in Section 2.4; any AINL applications, dashboards, or developer tools; our hosted runtime and API services; our marketing emails, newsletters, and waitlist communications; our consulting and enterprise engagement intake; our public GitHub repositories and issue trackers (where we are the controller); and any other context where we link to or reference this policy.

 This policy does not apply to third-party sites, services, or repositories we link to, or to open-source community spaces operated by third parties where AINL participates but is not the controller.